2001654/CS220AU-DP-2022/README.md

 ## Log

 - 2022-11-22 met Krisztian and discussed the assignment
+- 2022-12-10 compiled notes about different digital identities
+- 2022-12-10 Summarised my findings about the existential risks which I will be discussing in my website
+- 2022-12-12 Began to transfer my research into the index.md file
+- 2022-12-12 created headings for my website and began to import pictures

 <br>